Why You Should Never Leave a Water Bottle in a Hot Car

 In the summer, you’re more likely than ever to carry a water bottle around in your car.
 After all, opening the door of a stiflingly hot vehicle makes you want to chug some water pronto.
-But you should use these tricks for staying hydrated instead of leaving a bottle in your car.

 Sure, a water bottle that’s been sitting in the sun all day isn’t the most refreshing thirst-quencher in the summer heat.
 But there’s a more dangerous reason not to leave one on the seat: It could start a fire.